Maria Radnoti-Alföldi: Career

 In 1947, Radnoti-Alföld started work at the Hungarian National Museum and married the archaeologist Aladár Radnóti, and in 1950 held a winter-term lectureship in the winter-term at Loránd Eötvös University.
 She was forced to leave this work in 1957 when after the suppression of the Hungarian Revolution of 1956, Radnoti-Alföldi and her husband fled via Vienna to Bavaria.
 Radnoti-Alföld then became a researcher on the Fundmünzen der Römischen Zeit in Deutschland ('Roman-period Coin Finds in Germany') project of the Deutsche Forschungsgemeinschaft from 1957 to 1962.
-In the summer of 1961, she received her Habilitation at the Ludwig Maximilian University of Munich in the then-new subject of ancient numismatics.
+In the summer of 1961, she received her Habilitation at LMU Munich in the then-new subject of ancient numismatics.
 In 1962, she moved with her husband to Frankfurt, where he received a professorship at Goethe University Frankfurt focused on ancient medicine and Roman provincial history and culture.

 In December 1972, Aladár Radnóti died and Maria was appointed to the same professorship at Goethe as he had held.
 She taught from then until her retirement in 1991 in the 'Seminar for Greek and Roman History, Second Section' on Roman provincial archaeology and ancient medicine.
 Since her retirement in 1991, she has been an emerita professor at Goethe University Frankfurt.

 She led the Griechisches Münzwerk project of the Berlin-Brandenburg Academy of Sciences and Humanities and the Fundmünzen der Antike ('Coin finds from Antiquity') project of the Akademie der Wissenschaften und der Literatur (with Hans-Markus von Kaenel), for which she has produced several volumes.